michael-zidar/axon_charge_tool/README.md

 ## How to Use

 1. Download your existing MCT file from the Axon Records interface
-2. Open the `index.html` file from the repo in you web browser (Edge, Chrome, Firefox, Safari, etc.)
+2. Open the `index.html` file from the repo in your web browser (Edge, Chrome, Firefox, Safari, etc.)
-   1. You could also use the live demo [here](https://www.michaelzidar.com/static/demos/axon_mct/index.html){:target="_blank"}
+   1. You could also use the live demo [here](https://www.michaelzidar.com/static/demos/axon_mct/index.html)
 3. Select the MCT file you downloaded from Axon Records
-   1. If you already uploaded an MCT file, the tool will remember the last file you uploaded
+   1. If you have already uploaded an MCT file, the tool will remember the last file you uploaded
-4. Create, update, duplicate and edit, or delete charges
+4. Create, update, duplicate edit, or delete charges
 5. Export the updated MCT file
 6. Upload the updated MCT file to Axon Records